How to Invest in Stocks as a Teenager

 TD Ameritrade

 TD Ameritrade also offers UTMA and UGMA custodial accounts for teens, with no minimum balance.
-TD Ameritrade's thinkorswim trading platform is an excellent option to try if your teen wants to experience a real, professional platform.
+TD Ameritrade's thinkorswim trading platform is an excellent option if your teen wants to experience a real, professional platform.

 There may be a learning curve, but with time and a little practice, you'll soon find yourself comfortable trading anywhere.
-Trades on TD Ameritrade cost $6.95 each.

 Greenlight